 Somewhere along the way, I ventured to Antioch University Los Angeles periodically and collected a Master of Fine Arts in Creative Writing, and my husband built us a home.
 The dogs we flew to Hawaii with us enjoyed a long life but eventually died, and we adopted two more.
 I discovered I liked birds–Laysan albatrosses, in particular–and Hawaiian monk seals and humpback whales and conservation work.

 My writing has taken a turn for place, primarily the people and places of Hawaii.
-I have contributed to Hawaii magazine, Hawaiian Airlines’ Hana Hou, Islands, and, most recently, as a staff writer, for OutriggerHawaii.com, where you’ll find dozens of my bylined feature stories and six years of blog posts for the View from Here blog.
+I have contributed to Hawaii magazine, Hawaiian Airlines’ Hana Hou, Islands, and, when offered a great salary with full benefits and an expense account for travel, took a position as staff writer for OutriggerHawaii.com, where you’ll find dozens of my bylined feature stories and six years of blog posts for the View from Here blog.
+(But things change quickly on the Internet, and I think they’ve ditched all my stories by now; but I promise, every word was a pearl;-)